-- They are low in fat, saturated fat and contain no cholesterol
+- Mushrooms are low in fat, and saturated fat and contain no cholesterol

 - Adding a blend of mushrooms to ground beef helps lower the amount of fat, saturated fat, and cholesterol you are eating.
-All positive moves to support your heart health.
+All positive moves that support heart health.

-- They are low in calories and high in fiber
+- They are low in calories and contain fiber

-- Along with reducing the number of calories in your burger, the fiber in the mushrooms adds a satiating effect – so you get full faster.
+- Along with reducing the number of calories in your burger, the fiber in the mushrooms adds a satiating effect – which helps you get full faster.

-- They are a great source of potassium and selenium
+- They are a great source of the minerals potassium and selenium

 - Potassium is a mineral that helps with blood pressure management and helps our heart beat properly.